-Bainbridge Prepares is an educational nonprofit organization committed to ensuring Bainbridge Island, Washington and surrounding communities will be resilient in the face of natural disasters and other calamities.
-We work in partnership with the Bainbridge Island Fire Department and the City of Bainbridge Island (COBI) joined our partnership in 2016.
+Bainbridge Prepares is an educational nonprofit organization (501c3) committed to ensuring Bainbridge Island, Washington and surrounding communities will be resilient in the face of natural disasters and other calamities.
+Since 2011, we’ve worked in partnership with the Bainbridge Island Fire Department (BIFD).
+The City of Bainbridge Island (COBI) joined our partnership in 2016.

 Our journey to become the most prepared town in Washington state will only be successful with widespread citizen involvement and leadership.
 Please take a quick look through the list of Bainbridge Prepares Teams below and then learn more about our volunteer onboarding process; we’d love to have you!
-Be sure to sign up for our email newsletter to stay up to date on everything related to preparedness on the island.
+And be sure to sign up for our email newsletter to stay up to date on everything related to preparedness on the island.

 JOURNALISTS: HERE IS YOUR FACT SHEET FOR QUICK REFERENCE!

 Please meet our executive team:

 - COBI Emergency Management Coordinator Anne LeSage represents the city in the partnership.

 - Deputy Chief Jared Moravec represents the fire department in the partnership.